fallenapollonian/fallenapollonian.github.io/articles/psychology.md

 Black children tend to have less delay of gratification than white children [(Williams & Ramirez, 2010;](https://www.tandfonline.com/doi/abs/10.1080/00224545.1974.9923126)  [Castillo et al., 2011)](https://ideas.repec.org/a/eee/pubeco/v95y2011i11p1377-1385.html).
 A one standard deviation increase ein the discount rate is associated with an increase in the number of disciplinary referrals a child has the following school year by 14%.

+## Biology of Economics

+Savings propensities are about 33% heritable, and individuals are born with a persistent genetic predisposition to a specific savings behavior.
+Parenting has some effect on savings among younger individuals but this effect decays over time [(Cronqvist & Siegel, 2015)](https://www.jstor.org/stable/10.1086/679284#metadata_info_tab_contents).

+Lifetime income is 24% heritable in women and 54% heritable in men [(Hyytinen et al., 2015)](https://sci-hub.ru/https://doi.org/10.2139/ssrn.2253264).

 </div>